AntonioLok/online-shopping-reactJS-Backend/README.md

 * install dependences: `npm i`

 ## Development
-To start the server, simply run `npm run start-server`.
+To start the server, simply run `npm run start`.
 The server should run at `localhost:8000`

 ### pre-commit